Flex PACE for Affordable Housing

 The Flex PACE for Affordable Housing provides financing with an interest buydown for new affordable multi-family housing units and non-residential child care projects, new or expanding, licensed in North Dakota.

 Projects must be located in North Dakota and can be used in conjunction with other state or federal programs targeted to affordable housing.
+A borrower means an individual, corporation, limited liability company, partnership, association or any combination of these if there is common ownership.
 The community must provide a matching component to the interest buydown attached to this program.

 Proceeds are for the permanent financing of affordable multi-family housing units or new or expanding non-residential child care projects.
 BND may also be involved in the construction financing if the lead lender chooses but the interest buydown applies only to the permanent financing.